- Huang chi

 For Patients & Caregivers

-Astragalus has immunostimulant effects, but it has not been shown to treat or prevent cancer.
+Astragalus has immune-stimulating effects and may help to reduce side effects from chemotherapy, but it has not been shown to treat or prevent cancer.

 - To stimulate the immune system

-Laboratory studies and some clinical trials suggest that astragalus stimulates the immune system.
+Laboratory studies suggest that astragalus stimulates the immune system.

-- To reduce the severity of chemotherapy side effects, including immune suppression
+- To reduce severity of chemotherapy side effects, including immune suppression

-Studies in animals show that astragalus reverses the immune suppression caused by cyclophosphamide and stimulates certain cells of the immune system.
-Astragalus may reduce the side effects of chemotherapy in colorectal cancer patients.
+Studies in animals show that astragalus reverses immune suppression caused by cyclophosphamide and stimulates certain cells of the immune system.
+Astragalus may also reduce the side effects of other types of chemotherapy such as nausea, vomiting, and fatigue.
+In addition, it may enhance the effectiveness of some types of chemotherapies, but these observations need to be confirmed in well-designed human studies.

 - To fight bacterial infections